10 Happiest Countries in the World

-Triphobo folks love it when people are happy and hence have drawn a list of happiest countries in the world to travel in 2015:
+Triphobo folks love it when people are happy and hence present a list of happiest countries in the world to live in 2017:

 Ranking world number 1 in entrepreneurship and opportunity, Sweden believes in its citizens and whole heartedly supports new ideas in business in-turn strengthening the economy.
 Low start-up costs, huge investments in R & D, interpersonal trust and individualistic social culture make it a beaming nation.

 The Kangaroo land is replete with spots boasting of natural beauty, sprawling cities that dazzle with prosperity and abundant area that still has absolutely no human intervention.
 Australia’s excellent GDP is one of the prime factors for its people to be happy.
 But that’s not all!
 The country is known for absence of corruption in its governance, social support and people feel liberated and are generous, adding to the happiness factor of the country.

 They just lost a Cricket World cup, but these Black Caps believe in not giving up.
 According to a study, the countrys 85% of population said that they have positive experiences like feeling of rest, pride in accomplishment and enjoyment even on an average day.
 Good education, employment, high-incomes and living standards, good health and life expectancy and a strong sense of community and civic participation make this island country jovial.

 To begin with, the country has an average life expectancy of 81+ years, add to that social support and freedom to make choices and you have a higher happiness index!
 Canada’s constant effort to make its people feel equal, cared for and loved is a great contributor to the mental well-being of the people.